nathancarter/weblurch/doc/plan.md

 ### Save

- * Add a `tryToSave` function to the `LoadSave` class that calls a callback when complete, passing a filename for where to save, or null to mean the dialog was cancelled.
-It uses the save dialog in the `jsfs` submodule.
- * In `tryToClear`, replace the alert box with a call to `tryToSave`, passing `clear` as the callback for if the save was successful.
  * Add a File > Save menu item and toolbar button that just call the `tryToSave` member of the `LoadSave` class.